pjsofts/Laravel-Test/README.md

 ## Infrastructure
-1. Push your code to a github/gitlab repository and share it with us
+1. Push your code to a github/gitlab repository and share it with us.
 1. **(Optional)** If you enjoy doing this, you may publish your web application on Heroku container-based cloud Platfrom as a Service (PaaS) free tier and share the link with us.